waternumbers/dynatop_training/sorting_litedown/02_prerequisite.markdown

 ### Part 2

 For completing Part 2 of the course which focuses on developing dynatop further software is required.

 #### An installation of the git version control system

-Details on installing git can be found on the software's [webpage](https://git-scm.com/downloads).
+Details on installing git can be found on the software’s [webpage](https://git-scm.com/downloads).
 It is presumed that git is available from the command line.

 #### An installation of the pandoc universal document converter